-Arkanoid 2 - Revenge of Doh is the sequel to Arkanoid, a popular coin-up created by Taito in 1986.
+Arkanoid 2 - Revenge of Doh is the sequel to Arkanoid, a popular coin-op created by Taito in 1986.

-The game was originally released as an arcade game, both published and developed by Taito in 1987.
-Similarly, the title was quickly ported: by 1988; there were already home computers and console versions.
+The game was initially released as an arcade game, published and developed by Taito in 1987.
+Similarly, the title was quickly ported: by 1988, there were already home computers and console versions.

 The story of the game (because, believe it or not, a game of knocking down blocks with a ball has a story) is about a space entity called DOH.
-The evil being whose name I find hilarious aims to take revenge on the Vaus space vessel.
-Therefore, the protagonist returns to control the attack platform known as Vaus and overcome several levels to finish with the villain.
+The evil being, whose name I find hilarious, aims to take revenge on the Vaus space vessel.
+Therefore, the protagonist returns to control the attack platform known as Vaus and overcomes several levels to finish with the villain.

 As with the gameplay, the game graphics suffer from excessive recycling of assets from the previous title, I guess with the excuse of respecting the essence of its predecessor.
 In theory, this has nothing wrong, but as the final product only presents a few bricks with new colors, the entry only feels like an attempt by the developers to squeeze the original Arkanoid's success is a game not very creative and not very original.
 However, being a copy of Arkanoid, the game still manages to be fun, and it is a good alternative or continuation for those who enjoy this iconic gameplay.